COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

 - SOARCA has been publicly funded and should therefore ideally be made publicly available.
 - The target audience of SOC, CERT/CSIRT and CTI teams has a very strong affinity with open-source solutions and embraces them to a great extent. (see also the success of MISP, OpenCTI, The-Hive, ...)
-- Open-source software provides a low barrier for partner organisations to collaborate with TNO and contribute to further development.
+- Open-source software provides a low barrier for partner organisations to collaborate and contribute.
-- Open Source software and tooling can easily be brought in as background into projects and partnerships such as HEU, EDF, TKI projects and others.
+- Open Source software and tooling can easily be brought in as background into projects and partnerships such as HEU, EDF, or National funded projects and others.
 The use of open-source tooling is explicitly encouraged by the European Commission.

 ## Core Concepts